 It is interesting to explore further the issue of the timing jitter noise vs its characteristic time scales (or equivalently its frequency spectrum).
-Allan variance analysis [12] is a powerful technique developed for the study of frequency noise of stable oscillators in the time domain.
+Allan variance analysis12 is a powerful technique developed for the study of frequency noise of stable oscillators in the time domain.
 The approach compares adjacent measurements segmented within certain time windows.
 In this first-difference calculation one is able to separate and isolate processes based on their time scales.
 This is useful to identify time scales at which fluctuations are the largest.
-From the time record of the timing jitter noise shown in figure 4(b) and (c), we calculate the Allan variance of the timing jitter.
-The result is shown in figure 5(d).
-The data points \square correspond to the fast time record [the right trace in figure 5 (b)] while the data points (\bullet) correspond to the longer record [shown in figure 5 (c)].
-It is clear from this analysis that the dominant timing jitter noise occurs within $10-100 \,\mu$ s, a region where the gain of the PLL loop is rolling off from the low frequency end while the external perturbations to the laser are increasing from the high frequency end.
-However, it is satisfying to find that the timing jitter noise never exceeds 20 fs at any time scale.
+From the time record of the timing jitter noise shown in Fig. 4 (b) and (c), we calculate the Allan variance of the timing jitter.
+The result is shown in Fig. 5 (d).
+The data points in "square" correspond to the fast time record [the right trace in Fig. 5 (b)] while the data points in "circle" correspond to the longer record [shown in Fig. 5 (c)].
+It is clear from this analysis that the dominant timing jitter noise occurs within 10 - 100 μ s, a region where the gain of the PLL loop is rolling off from the low frequency end while the external perturbations to the laser are increasing from the high frequency end.
+However, it is satisfying to find that the timing jitter noise never exceeds 20 fs at any timescale.